HubitatCommunity/HoneywellThermo-TCC/README.md

 # HoneywellThermo-TCC

-This works is it contacts Honeywell over the Internet using your ID/PW and Thermostat ID.
+This works by contacting Honeywell over the Internet using your Honeywell ID/PW and Thermostat ID.
 Yes, CLOUD.<p>

 If you never setup TCC, then you won't have that info.<p>